Sell in multiple currencies with Shopify Payments

 If you sell internationally, then you can include or exclude taxes in your product prices based on your customer's location.
 Customers in some countries, such as the United Kingdom, expect prices to include taxes, while customers in other countries, such as the United States, expect taxes to be added at checkout.

-To display your prices as buyers in different countries expect them, enable location-based tax settings in your admin.
+To display your prices as buyers in different countries expect them, enable dynamic tax-inclusive pricing in your admin.

-If you've set up tax registration for a country or region, then Shopify automatically includes the local tax rate in your storefront prices for the following countries and regions.
+If you've set up a tax registration for a country or region, dynamic tax-inclusive pricing automatically includes the local tax rate in your storefront prices for the following countries and regions.
 All other countries and regions have their prices displayed without taxes included.

 Learn more about including or excluding taxes based on your customer’s location.